c1ph3r-fsocitey/DDoS/README.md

 # DDoS
-This is a DDoS Tool written in Python using only 10 lines of code!
+This is a powerful DDoS Tool written in Python using only 10 lines of code!

+This Does Not require any additional repositories!